 Fortunately, there are several drenches that are effective against ascarids, but the dose rate is quite high.

-Drenches which contain benzimidazoles at a rate of 10mg per kilogram of horse will be effective against ascarids.
+Drenches which contain benzimidazoles at a rate of 10mg per kilogram will be effective against ascarids.
 The label will likely show the active ingredient as fenbendazole, oxfendazole or oxibendazole.

 The 10mg dose rate for fenbendazole applies only to younger horses, as this level is needed to kill the commonest ascarid, P. equorum.
 As older horses should have good immunity to P. equorum, they can be dosed at half this rate to mop up other members of the family.